 - Current Events

-Our teachers create a safe and caring environment that supports learning.
-They also do a dynamic job of facilitating learning that incorporates creativity and curiosity.
+St. Chrysostom's Day School teachers are highly experienced.
+Most have Master’s Degrees in Early Childhood Education or Child Development.
+Our teachers create a safe and caring environment that supports learning and incorporates creativity and curiosity.